Applying to Set Aside a Default Judgment - Latest Guidance Explained

 Introduction

-It is always better not to be on the back foot but sometimes in dispute work you just are.
+It is always better not to be on the back foot but sometimes in dispute work that is where you are.

 Where a judgment has been entered against the defendant in default of its acknowledgment of service or a defence, what response can the same defendant make?

-After a lot of murky water passing under the default judgment bridge, the Court of Appeal has recently clarified the current legal position in FXF v English Karate Association (2023), but what of the practicalities?
+After a lot of murky water passing under the default judgment bridge, the Court of Appeal has clarified the current test in FXF v English Karate Association (2023).

 And is there such a thing as a partial setting aside of a default judgment?
-This was considered in Marla International v Ready 4s, although at (very) first instance.
+This was considered in Marla International v Ready 4s.

 What You Will Learn